p-sira/ellip/tests/README.md

 | elliprc (p.v.)         | 0.49     | 0.54       | 1.91    | 2.82    | 0.25          | 1      |
 | elliprd                | 0.60     | 0.62       | 2.41    | 6.49    | 0.37          | 50     |

-*small: Results compared with Boost Math implementation without promoting double, i.e, computed purely using `f64`.
+*small: Use small argument values, close to the function's limit.
+Results compared with Boost Math implementation without promoting double, i.e, computed purely using `f64`.

 Current implementation of `elliprj` is less numerically stable in p.v. cases, as seen by large errors in the non-small test cases.
 That said, Ellip's results are consistent with Boost Math when limited to same precision (See [tests/data/boost/carlson.cpp](https://github.com/p-sira/ellip/blob/main/tests/data/boost/carlson.cpp)).
 Since the function is convergent, such errors can be mitigated when Rust's `f128` is released.